-For systems that support MSCP type disk hardware, (for example, the RA80), there are two variations on the Full Report:
+For systems that support MSCP type disk hardware, (for example, the RA80), there are these variations on the Full Report:

 - If there is a disk error, then the Full Report looks just like the normal Full Report, except that it has two extra sections called the MSCP Description and the Driver Related Data (see Example #1).
-The Full Report includes the following five sections:
+The Full Report includes these sections:

 - User Description

 - Detailed Description

 - Contents of Registers

 - MSCP Description

 - Driver-related Data

 - If there is a controller error, then the Full Report shows an abbreviated error message.
 The Full Report does not have a User Description, and its Detailed Description is not as large as in the normal Full Report (see Example #2).
-The Full Report includes the following four sections:
+The Full Report includes these sections:

 - Detailed Description

 - Contents of Registers

-- MSCP Description - Driver-related Data
+- MSCP Description

+- Driver-related Data